alansigh/CRTrackerWebApp/README.md

 **Note:** Player and clan tags are case-insensitive, but the `#` symbol must be URL encoded as `%23` when used in URLs.

-## ✨ Current Features
+## Current Features

 ### Backend Features

-- ✅ RESTful API endpoints for Clash Royale data
+- RESTful API endpoints for Clash Royale data
-- ✅ Player information and statistics
+- Player information and statistics
-- ✅ Player battle logs
+- Player battle logs
-- ✅ Player current deck extraction from most recent battle
+- Player current deck extraction from most recent battle
-- ✅ Clan information and member lists
+- Clan information and member lists
-- ✅ Clan war logs and current war status
+- Clan war logs and current war status
-- ✅ Complete card database
+- Complete card database
-- ✅ Tournament search functionality
+- Tournament search functionality
-- ✅ CORS enabled for frontend integration
+- CORS enabled for frontend integration
-- ✅ Comprehensive error handling
+- Comprehensive error handling
-- ✅ Modular architecture with Flask Blueprints
+- Modular architecture with Flask Blueprints
-- ✅ Service layer abstraction for API calls
+- Service layer abstraction for API calls

 ### Frontend Features

-- ✅ Modern, responsive React UI
+- Modern, responsive React UI
-- ✅ Player search and statistics display
+- Player search and statistics display
-- ✅ Clan search and information display
+- Clan search and information display
-- ✅ Card browser with rarity filtering
+- Card browser with rarity filtering
-- ✅ Leaderboard functionality
+- Leaderboard functionality, including:
+  - Displaying top players and clans
+  - Viewing player decks (prioritizing ranked decks with fallback to general decks)
+  - Displaying the type of battle the deck was used in
+  - Accurately calculating and displaying card levels based on max level standards
-- ✅ Tab-based navigation
+- Tab-based navigation
-- ✅ Clash Royale themed design
+- Clash Royale themed design
-- ✅ Loading states and error handling
+- Loading states and error handling
-- ✅ Mobile-responsive layout
+- Mobile-responsive layout

 ### API Endpoints